yous/yous.be/_posts/2015-03-03-comparing-binary-files.markdown

 ## Comparing binary files

-I just wanted to check whether two binary files are the same or not, no matter the difference is.
+I just wanted to check whether two binary files are the same or not, no matter what the difference is.

 ### Windows